 It’s not just animals and bugs which find the scent of terpenes attractive, either.
-If you’ve ever marveled at the delicious scent of an essential oil, you’ve experienced the wonders of terpenes first han.
+If you’ve ever marveled at the delicious scent of essential oil, you’ve experienced the wonders of terpenes first hand.

-The essential oils used in aromatherapy, perfumes, and traditional medicine practices are rich in terpenes which are the source of their fragrances.
+The essential oils used in aromatherapy and perfumes are rich in terpenes which are the source of their fragrances.
 Terpenes are even responsible for the aromas and flavors of some of your favorite foods.

 As much as your olfactory system might appreciate terpenes, it turns out that these compounds are more than just a delight for the senses.
-New research into terpenes suggests that many of these terpenes may also have beneficial effects for your body when consumed.
+New research into terpenes suggests that they may have beneficial effects when consumed.

 Importance Of Terpenes